Published By Janet Gershen-Siegel at January 23rd, 2018

 Credit lines are the most commonly requested loan type in the business world although they are preferred, true credit lines are unusual, and hard to find.
-Many are also very challenging to get approved for requiring good credit, good time in business, and good financials.
+Many are also very challenging to get approval for requiring good credit, good time in business, and good financials.
 But there are various other credit cards and lines that few know about that are available for startup companies, bad credit, and even if you have absolutely no financials.

-A lot of credit line types that most entreprenuers imagine come from standard banks and standard banks use SBA loans as their foremost loan product for small business owners.
+A lot of credit line types that most entrepreneurs imagine come from standard banks and standard banks use SBA loans as their foremost loan product for small business owners.
 This is due to the fact that SBA assures as much as 90% of the loan in the event of a default.
-These credit lines are the hardest to get approved for because you must qualify with SBA and the bank.
+These credit lines are the hardest to get approval for because you must qualify with SBA and the bank.

-You can also acquire a smaller loan amount more rapidly using the SBA Express program.
+You can also get a smaller loan amount more rapidly with the SBA Express program.
 The majority of these programs offer BOTH loans and revolving lines of credit.
 According to the SBA: “CAPLines is the umbrella program under which SBA helps business owners meet short-term and cyclical working capital needs”.
 Loan amounts are offered up to $5 million.
 Loan qualification criteria are the same as with other SBA programs.